Ever wondered what the world (or, say, Basingstoke) has been searching for recently? Google Trends has the answer.

 Let’s set the time frame as far as we can go.
 Google acquired YouTube in 2006, but accurate regional data for YouTube content starts around 2017.

-Well, just as I suspected — it looks like kimchi overtook sauerkraut in popularity in the UK at some point around 2020-21.
-(Note the sudden lack of data for one period.
-Gaps like this tend to be down to changes happening at Google.)
+As I suspected — it looks like kimchi overtook sauerkraut in popularity in the UK at some point around 2020-21.

 Looking at the comparison breakdown by sub-region, kimchi is a clear winner in England, and just ahead in Scotland and Wales.
 Northern Ireland still sides with sauerkraut for the time being.